rossslaney/forms-rn-cli/readme.md

 > npx react-native start --reset-cache
 > npx react-native run-ios

-The starter app will come with the following pre-configured:
+### The starter app will come with the following pre-configured:

 > AuthService -> 'Service' demo to authenticate requests for data with AD B2C (just plug your own ADB2C settings into authsettings.json)
-> EntityService -> 'Service' demo to request data entities from an API (sample API is set up and free to use)
-> SplashScreen -> 'Screen' demo of a typical splash screen an entry point for your new FormsRN App.
+> HomeScreen -> 'Screen' demo with examples for dispatching actions to the store.
-> MoreInfoScreen -> 'Screen' demo to show non-restricted navigation from the Splash 'Screen'.
+> Splash -> 'Screen' demo with examples of authorizing a user.
-> HomeScreen -> 'Screen' demo requires an authenticated user to access this 'Screen' / demonstrates the codebehind connection to EntityService in SessionStore and displays the demo data entities.
 > ScreenHeaderContainer -> 'Container' demo used to show a dynamic header on each 'Screen'
-> DataCard -> 'DumbComponent' demo used to show a simple visual component
+> RoundButton -> ‘Component demo used to show a simple visual component.

+—————————

 ## Set up Azure B2C Auth:

 > Create an Azure AD B2C application for iOS in the Azure Portal and register a redirect URI for your application.
 It should be in the following format: msauth.[BUNDLE_ID]://auth
+> The azure ADB2C application should return an email claim with the access token.
 > copy and adjust the app name from 'example' to your app name in AppDelegate.m file from example: https://raw.githubusercontent.com/stashenergy/react-native-msal/master/example/ios/example/AppDelegate.m
 > copy and adjust the app name from 'example' to your app name info.plist from example: https://raw.githubusercontent.com/stashenergy/react-native-msal/master/example/ios/example/Info.plist
 > update the b2cConfig and b2cScopes in msalConfig.ts
 > Open the ios/[projectname]/xcworkspace file, go to Signing & Capabilities, and add a Keychain Sharing capability.
 Add an entry to the Keychain Groups:
 > com.microsoft.adalcache

-### Optionally Remove Auth Features:

-Simply remove the Auth functions from the splash and entity codebehind files ->

-> e.g. delete this from Splash.codebehind -> await Auth_codebehind.HandleSignInPress(state.Auth as AuthState, dispatch);
+—————————

+## Commands

-## Add a 'Screen'
+### Add a 'Screen'

-Add a new 'Screen' and associated codebehind file connected to the SessionStore in App.tsx.
+‘Screen’ and associated codebehind boilerplate generated and connected to the SessionStore in App.tsx.
+Test and Storybook boilerplate will be generated as well.

 > forms-rn-cli add-screen [NameOfScreen]

-## Add a 'Container'
+### Add a 'Container'

-Add a new 'Container' and associated codebehind file connected to the SessionStore in App.tsx.
+‘Container’ and associated codebehind boilerplate generated and connected to the SessionStore in App.tsx.
+Test and Storybook boilerplate will be generated as well.

 > forms-rn-cli add-container [NameOfContainer]

+Place the 'Container' anywhere in your application markup <NameOfContainer />

+### Add a ‘Component’

+‘Component’ and associated codebehind boilerplate generated.
+Test and Storybook boilerplate will be generated as well.

+> forms-rn-cli add-container [NameOfContainer]

-Place the 'Container' anywhere in your application markup <[NameOfContainer] />
+Place the 'Container' anywhere in your application markup <NameOfContainer />

-## Add a 'Service'
+### Add a 'Service'

 Add a new 'Service' - these are connected to the Session Store and have functions that can be called from other codebehind files but do not have a visual component.
+Test files are generated as well.

 > forms-rn-cli add-service [NameOfService]